 Tell yourself: you’re fitting work around your schedule, your hobbies, your day, not the other way around!

 Be positive.
 Ok, yes a little obvious here but it’s because it’s so simple!
 Having a positive mindset is a great way of setting yourself up for the day and it actually makes you more productive.
 Honestly, coming from someone who is probably 60% negative, it can be hard and sometimes the smallest thing can quickly get me from a positive to negative but exercising the mindset is really beneficial for the rest of your day.
-Usually if I’ve got my negative head on it’s because I’m worrying or stressing about something so using your free time to write things down can help you figure out what’s wrong and work out what you can change in order to help with the situation.
+If I’ve got my negative head on it’s because I’m worrying or stressing about something so using your free time to write things down can help you figure out what’s wrong and work out what you can change in order to help with the situation.

 Being positive rubs off on people and allows them to be positive too – because we all know it definitely works the other way round too – so doing this actually improves your own environment and those around you.
 Ok, so it won’t always work and you’ll have people that test your positivity, but you’ll get there.